scottyrogers10/snake-6502/README.md

 # snake-6502

-Simple snake game built in 6502 assembly for the commodore 64.
+Simple snake game built in 6502 assembly for the Commodore 64.